DanielWGross/ansible/README.md

 - Mac settings - Create a screenshot folder somewhere instead of dumping on desktop
 - Make a streamdeck profile and then export it.
-- When running the playbook there are a couple flags you may need...
-  - `--ask-vault-pass` to provide your ansible vault password
-  - `--ask-become-pass` to provide your system password (for sudo)
   - These could _probably_ just be vaulted, right?
 - The .zshrc file, once "complete", should probably just be on github and then a task to copy it over to where it needs to go.
 - The .nvm directory may need to be manually created after being installed with homebrew.
 Run `brew info nvm` for actual directions